sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

 ---
-title: Implement the "Forecast" service synchronous mode
+title: Implement the Forecast service synchronous mode
-description: You will extend your application with the "Forecast" service using the synchronous mode
+description: You will extend your application with the Forecast service using the synchronous mode
+auto_validation: true
 primary_tag: products>sap-predictive-service
 tags: [ tutorial>intermediate, topic>machine-learning, products>sap-predictive-service, products>sap-cloud-platform, topic>sapui5 ]
 ---